Matistjati/KATTalogen/numeric/logarithms/README.md

 We can thus do the following manipulations:
 $$log(\frac{n!}{S(n)})=log(n!)-log(S(n))$$
 $log(n!)=log(n)+log(n-1)+\dots+log(1)$

 $log(S(n))=log(\sqrt{2\pi n})+log(n^n)-log(e^n)=$
 $log(\sqrt{2\pi n})+nlog(n)-nlog(e)$

 Why does this work?
-One way to think of logarithms is that we transform our numbers into a form that can express the magnitude and the first numbers of exponentially large numbers.
+One way to think of logarithms is that we transform our numbers into a form that can express the magnitude and the first digits of exponentially large numbers.
 The precision loss primarily occurs in less significant digits, instead of our representation of the exponent.

 Additional problems: \
 [Associative exponents](https://open.kattis.com/problems/associativeexponents) \